pierre-lamarche/Income-inequalities/README.md

 # Income-inequalities
-Visualise income inequalities in Europe, as a derivate from (https://github.com/jgaffuri/EurostatVisu)[Julien Gaffuri's EurostatVisu].
+Visualise income inequalities in Europe, as a derivate from (Julien Gaffuri's EurostatVisu)[https://github.com/jgaffuri/EurostatVisu].